alabou/NMOS-MatroxOnly/NMOS With AAC.md

 An example Sender resource is provided in the [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

-The AAC encoder of a Sender MUST produces an AAC bitstream that is compliant with the `profile-level-id` explicitely declared in the stream's associated SDP transport file or the MPEG-4_audio_profile_and_level of the MPEG-4_audio_descriptor of an MPEG2-TS transport stream.
+The AAC encoder of a Sender MUST produces an AAC bitstream that is compliant with the `profile-level-id` explicitly declared in the stream's associated SDP transport file or the MPEG-4_audio_profile_and_level of the MPEG-4_audio_descriptor of an MPEG2-TS transport stream.

 ##### SDP format-specific parameters